checkly/docs.checklyhq.com/site/content/learn/headless/basics-emulating-mobile-devices.md

 ## Defining viewport size and pixel density

-If your site follows responsive web design practices and renders elements depending on device viewport size, define a mobile viewport size using `viewport` and `deviceScaleFactor`.
+If your site follows responsive web design practices and renders elements depending on device viewport size, define a mobile viewport and pixel density.

 {{< tabs "2" >}}
 {{< tab "Playwright" >}}